frePPLe/frepple/doc/model-reference/buffers.rst

                                    | Default is false.
                                    | The impact on the planning results is visible in the
                                      pegging and criticality calculations.
+                                   | This field is only visible in the planning engine.
+In the
+                                     user interface you use the subcategory field to set this field to true.
 ================ ================= ===========================================================